 You are welcome to bring alcohol, though I have zero tolerance for intoxication or illegal drugs, I reserve the right to cancel the trip, at any time, due to unsafe behavior without refund.

 Do you offer fishing trips in the summer?

-To make a deposit or pay for a trip use the paypal button below
+Once you've confirmed your trip detials with your guids, you can make a deposit or pay for a trip use the paypal button below.